fluffybeastgames/MadJS/README.md

 ## How to Play

 You control the green fleet.
 The goal is to eliminate the other fleets' admirals.
+	Upwards Arrow	24

 Controls
-* Left click - Select a cell
+* Left Click - Select a cell
-* Right click - Select a cell and switch to 'Move All' mode
+* Middle Click (or double left click) - Select a cell and switch to 'Move All' mode
-* Right click - Select a cell and set it to 'Split in half' mode
+* Right Click (or triple left click) - Select a cell and set it to 'Split in half' mode
-* W - Up
+* W or ↑ Key - Up
-* A - Left
+* A or ← Key - Left
-* S - Down
+* S or ↓ Key - Down
-* D - Right
+* D or → Key - Right
 * E - Undo the last queued move
 * Q - Remove entire queue
 * Scroll Wheel - Zoom
-* Drag and drop - move canvas
+* Drag and Drop - move canvas

 There are three options when it comes to moving around the board:
  * Left click on a green cell to select it, then use the WASD keys to move, leaving a trail of cells behind.
 These cells will grow in size over time, to your benefit.